Celerium/Celerium.ITGlue/docs/site/Internal/Get-ITGlueAPIKey.md

 Get-ITGlueAPIKey
 ```

-Gets the ITGlue API secret key global variable and returns an object
-with the secret key as a SecureString
+Gets the Api key and returns it as a SecureString

 ### EXAMPLE 2
 ```powershell
 Get-ITGlueAPIKey -AsPlainText
 ```

-Gets the ITGlue API secret key global variable and returns an object
+Gets and decrypts the API key from the global variable and
-with the secret key as plain text
+returns the API key as plain text

 ## PARAMETERS